All guides

 Best for: Well-defined deliverables with clear boundaries.
 Market assessments, system implementations, process redesigns, go-to-market strategies.

 Risk: Scope creep.
 Without a change-order process, a fixed-fee project can expand 50% without additional revenue.
-See Section 5 for prevention tactics.
+See the scope creep prevention section below.

 4. Retainer / recurring — predictable revenue, ongoing access

-Monthly retainers provide ongoing advisory access for a fixed monthly fee, typically $2,000 to $15,000 per month.
+Monthly retainers provide ongoing advisory access for a fixed monthly fee.
+High-impact retainers typically range from $5,000 to $20,000+ per month (NMS Consulting, 2026).
 The client gets a defined number of hours or availability commitment.
 You get predictable recurring revenue.

 Retainers are the foundation of sustainable consulting practices.
 They smooth cash flow, deepen client relationships, and create a revenue baseline you can count on for business planning.